Australian Hard Court Championships: Women's event

 The Australian Women's Hard Court Championships event began alongside the men's in Sydney in 1938 and was also hosted in various cities around Australia throughout its history.
 The tournament was played on clay courts until 1977.
 In 1978 the event switched to hardcourts and continued to be played on that surface till 1987.
-Between 1989 and 1994, the event was held in conjunction with the Danone Australian Hardcourt Championships.
-It was not staged in 1995 and 1996, but re-emerged as a women's only event called the Thalgo Australian Women's Hard Courts which was held until 2002.
+Between 1989 and 1994, the event was held in conjunction with the Danone Hardcourt Championships.
+It was not staged in 1995 and 1996, but re-emerged in 1998 as a women's only event called the Thalgo Australian Women's Hard Courts (sponsored name) which was then held until 2002.
 In 2003, the tournament took the sponsorship of Uncle Tobys, and was named Uncle Tobys Hardcourts until 2005.
-Between 2006 and 2008, it was held as the Mondial Australian Women's Hardcourts.
+Between 2006 and 2008, it was held as the Mondial Australian Women's Hardcourts (its sponsored name).
 In 2009 the tournament was discontinued and was merged with the men's event into a new combined tournament called the Brisbane International.